Tr00d/Tr00d/README.md

 I believe quality isn’t optional.
 Extreme Programming, Continuous Delivery, and continuous improvement are at the heart of everything I do.
 I regularly share these values through workshops, mentoring, and public talks, including my recent talk, "Throw Exceptions...
 Out of Your Codebase".

-I’m currently open to opportunities where I can make a positive impact, whether through developer advocacy or engineering, or helping teams grow through mentorship and strong technical practices.

 Always happy to connect, learn, and contribute, whether it’s about .NET, DevRel, or Software Craftsmanship.

 ### What do I use?